On Rota-Baxter and Nijenhuis anti-flexible algebras: Anti-flexible Rota-Baxter algebras

-Thus, $(A, [,], \omega)$ is a symplectic Lie algebra, hence there is a pre-Lie algebra structure ``$\circ$" on $A$ given by Eq.~\eqref{eq:pre-Lie}. \end{proof} \begin{pro} If $\varphi$ is a morphism of the Rota-Baxter anti-flexible algebras $(A, \cdot, R_B)$ and $(A', \cdot', {R_B}')$, then it is a morphism of its induced pre-anti-flexible algebras. \end{pro} \begin{proof} For any $a,b\in A$, we have:
+Thus, $(A, [,], \omega)$ is a symplectic Lie algebra, hence there is a pre-Lie algebra structure ``$\circ$" on $A$ given by Eq.~\eqref{eq:pre-Lie}. \end{proof} \begin{proposition} If $\varphi$ is a morphism of the Rota-Baxter anti-flexible algebras $(A, \cdot, R_B)$ and $(A', \cdot', {R_B}')$, then it is a morphism of its induced pre-anti-flexible algebras. \end{proposition} \begin{proof} For any $a,b\in A$, we have: